Quarterly update for July to September 2024

 On-board cameras for commercial fishing vessels

-In January 2024, cameras were rolled out to the Surface Longline Fleet.
-There were 146 vessels equipped with on-board cameras by 30 June 2024.
+In June 2024, cameras were rolled out to bottom longline vessels fishing in northern New Zealand.
+There were a total of 157 vessels equipped with on-board cameras by September 2024.

-Almost 40% of footage collected from vessels was reviewed this quarter.
-This is high by international standards, reflecting the overlap with the areas identified in the Threat Management Plan for Hector’s and Māui dolphins and other protected species.
+30% of footage collected from vessels was reviewed this quarter.
+This remains high by international standards, reflecting the overlap with the areas identified in the Threat Management Plan for Hector’s and Māui dolphins and other protected species.

 The vast majority of protected species captures are being consistently reported by fishers, with 98% of reviewed protected species interactions also reported by fishers this quarter.